paezha/genuary2023/2022-01-26_My-kid-could-have-done-that/README.md

 Select the starting point of the meander and an index value.
 Use these to initialize a data frame.
-The angle ($theta$ or $\theta$) is the tangent of the meander at $t$ with respect to the x-axis (see Chappelle).
+The angle ($theta$ or $\theta$) is the tangent of the meander at $t$ with respect to the x-axis (see Chappell,
+p.
+63).

 ``` r
 # Starting point of the path